shazm12/safe-ns/README.md

 - Create a `.env.local` file(sample given to copy)

 - Then change the API_URL to the URL of the locally running backend service.

+# Secruity and Measures
+---
+## Prompt Injection Detector
+This prompt injection detector checks user inputs for suspicious patterns that might try to manipulate AI systems.
+It looks for phrases that attempt to override instructions, execute commands, access sensitive data, or change system behavior.
+When it detects these red flags (like "ignore previous instructions" or code execution attempts), it raises an error to block the input.
+This helps prevent users from tricking AI systems into doing unintended things.
+The detector uses simple pattern matching to catch common attack methods.